bizoton19/alex.salomon/content/post/vue-azure-functions.md

 ### Complexity

-The reason why the logical architecture seems complex is because thinking in terms of micro services, is a complex notion.
-The notion that failure in the operation pipeline is not an option, monolithic deployments and maintenance is no longer an option.

 Now the reason why the architecture seems *overly* complex for an app as simple as a poller?
 Well the direction i **should** have taken was to use a service broker such as [azure service bus](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus) since we're already in the eco-system.